 Great Phase 2 Snacks

 Great Phase 2 snacks For a strategic post-workout snack on Phase 2, top nonfat Greek yogurt with sliced fresh strawberries and slivered almonds or, for an invigorating beverage, whip up a delicious smoothie by combining fresh berries, fat-free milk, nonfat plain yogurt, vanilla extract, and a natural sugar substitute.
 Enjoy hummus on Phase 2 with 100% whole-wheat oven-toasted pita chips, or spread peanut or almond butter on a slice of 100% whole-wheat bread.
-Or you could have a bowl of oatmeal topped with some fresh berries.
+Or you could have a bowl of steel-cut oatmeal topped with some fresh berries.
 Or you can enjoy one of our delicious, protein- and fiber-packed South Beach Diet 100-Calorie Snack Bars in flavors like Whipped Peanut Butter and Chocolate Caramel Nut.
 With 16 grams of protein, South Beach Diet Protein Fit bars also make a great pre or post workout snack.
-As with our Phase 1 bars, Phase 2 South Beach Diet snacks never have any artificial sweeteners, flavors, or sugar alcohols.
+As with our Phase 1 bars, Phase 2 South Beach Diet snack bars don't have any artificial sweeteners, flavors, or sugar alcohols.

 Keep in mind that the best time to snack after a workout is within 30 minutes of finishing.
 Glycogen (the form in which sugar is stored in the human body) fuel stores are more rapidly replaced during this short window of time.